jmGithub2021/CHAVI3DS/README.md

 * [![dcm4che][dcm4che]][dcm4che-url]
 * [![NetBeans][Netbeans]][Netbeans-url]

-The CHAVID3S can be executed through both Windows and Linux operating systems.
-It is  recommended to run the de-identification system using Windows operating system.
+The CHAVID3S can be installed and run on both Windows and Linux operating system.

 <table>
 <thead>